 - Explain and identify a dehumanization framework

-- List at least six BIPOC contributions to US sexuality field
+- List at least six (6) inclusive BIPOC scholars/ educators / practitioners to US sexuality field

-- Examine white supremacy in US sexuality field
+- Examine white supremacist and settler colonial frameworks utilized in the US sexuality field

 - Recognize the US sexuality field as interdisciplinary

 - Who are BIPOC contributors to the US sexuality field?

 - How do I challenge the white supremacy in the field?